altaykacan/DeepViewAgg-ADL4CV/README.md

 This Project is based on https://github.com/drprojects/DeepViewAgg

+It is a part of my work with my teammate Jakob Waibel in our Masters' course Advanced Deep Learning for Computer Vision at the Technical University of Munich.
+Most of our work is done on `/torch_points3d/modules/multimodal/fusion.py` as we investigated a self-attention based novel mechanism for fusing features from 2D and 3D data.

 ## Requirements :memo:
 The following must be installed before installing this project.
 - Anaconda3